 Infertility is not just merely a medical problem but does affect one emotionally as well.
 One has to earn to cope with the crisis as one comes to know that one cannot bear a child normally.

-Every couple is eager to have a child of his or her own.
+Every couple is eager to have a child of their own.
 It is a universal dream.
 Infertility can be emotionally distressing.
 Infertility treatment in Hyderabad is similar to chronic illness and involves a lot of finances as well as emotional strain.

 What emotional responses one faces due to infertility?